 Stills had been working with a guy named Michael Stergis, whom, despite his songwriting and instrumental credits all over Daylight Again, doesn’t seem to have parlayed that into anything worth creating a Wikipedia page over.
 “Turn Your Back On Love” is about as bland yet inoffensive as we might hope from Stills at this point.
 “Wasted On The Way” is Nash’s subtle summary of the previous ten years, all high harmonies lamenting what could have been.
 Despite itself, “Southern Cross” is the highlight of the album, a simple acoustic strum evoking both the tranquility of the sea and “Back In Black”, which it resembles chord-wise.
 (Go ahead; listen to them back to back, and damn, if they don’t mesh perfectly.)
 Nash gets tough on “Into The Darkness”, sung to the syncopation of a basic riff, but it’s eclipsed by one of the Crosby songs he’d actually managed to finish.
 “Delta” is a positively gorgeous song, proving that even at his least coherent, he had the gift of song.
 It always seems more of an epic than it is.

 The usual suspects are all here—Joe Vitale, George “Chocolate” Perry, Craig Doerge, Michael Finnigan.
-Meanwhile, Crosby and Nash don’t add anything instrumentally to the album, underscoring just how non-collaborative Daylight Again was.
+The credits also list other vocalists on several tracks, covering up the initial and general absence of Crosby.
+Meanwhile, he and Nash don’t add anything instrumentally to the album, underscoring just how non-collaborative Daylight Again was.
 It’s not a bad album, but it certainly isn’t very exciting.
 Those two singles were successful enough to send the boys on the road, which resulted in the Allies live album, which was released very quickly compared to usual pace.
-It included two studio tracks: the hideous “War Games” and “Raise A Voice”, which would one day be appended to Daylight Again with three other outtakes of vague interest.
+It included two studio tracks: the hideous “War Games” and “Raise A Voice”, the latter of which would one day be appended to Daylight Again with three other outtakes of vague interest.

 Crosby, Stills & Nash Daylight Again (1982)—3